fabueida/PouchCellInspector-PrivacyPolicy/README.md

 Pouch Cell Inspector is a mobile application designed to support the visual inspection of lithium-ion pouch cells.
 The app allows users to inspect pouch cells using their device camera, review inspection results, and use on-device analysis tools to assist with evaluation.

-The app is also designed with accessibility in mind, including support for users who are visually impaired or have low vision through features such as speech output, adjustable appearance settings, and haptic feedback.
+This application is also designed with accessibility in mind, including support for users who are visually impaired or have low vision through features such as speech output, adjustable appearance settings, and haptic feedback.

 This Privacy Policy explains how information is handled when you use our application.